-Extracranial-intracranial (EC-IC) bypass for revascularisation in the setting of atherosclerotic occlusive disease has remained a topic of intense interest and scrutiny over the last four decades.
-The underlying premise of EC-IC bypass in this setting is to provide blood flow augmentation in the setting of cerebral ischaemia, aiming to improve blood flow to oligemic brain tissue.
+Extracranial-intracranial (EC-IC) bypass for revascularization in the setting of atherosclerotic occlusive disease has remained a topic of intense interest and scrutiny over the last 4 decades.
+The underlying premise of EC-IC bypass in this setting is to provide blood flow augmentation in the setting of cerebral ischemia, aiming to improve blood flow to oligemic brain tissue.